ChronosTeam/ChronosGL/README.md

 * lightweight and fast
 * capture keyboard and mouse events
-* all scene graph nodes positions and rotations are based on single matrix4 variable. this is likely the main differentiator to other scene graphs
+* all scene graph nodes position and rotation are based on a single matrix4 variable. this is likely the main differentiator to other scene graphs
 * space ship camera included
 * shapes: cube, cylinder, icosahedron and torusknot